Munir0000/Power-Platform/Shoes Shop App/README.md

 ## 🚀 **Features**

-🚀**Inventory Management**: End-users can easily add, view, update, and delete inventory items with a simple interface.
+-🚀**Inventory Management**: End-users can easily add, view, update, and delete inventory items with a simple interface.
-🚀**Interactive Dashboard**: Analyze inventory performance with Power BI integration for insights into sales and stock trends.
+-🚀**Interactive Dashboard**: Analyze inventory performance with Power BI integration for insights into sales and stock trends.
-🚀**Barcode Scanning**: Quickly add or retrieve inventory details using the integrated barcode scanner.
+-🚀**Barcode Scanning**: Quickly add or retrieve inventory details using the integrated barcode scanner.
-🚀**User-Friendly Interface**: Simple and clean design ensures a smooth user experience.
+-🚀**User-Friendly Interface**: Simple and clean design ensures a smooth user experience.
-🚀**Contact Support**: Direct access to support for user inquiries.
+-🚀**Contact Support**: Direct access to support for user inquiries.

 ## 🛠️ Technologies Used

-**Microsoft Power Apps**: For building the application interface and logic.
+-**Microsoft Power Apps**: For building the application interface and logic.
-**Power BI**: For generating dynamic dashboards and visualizations.
+-**Power BI**: For generating dynamic dashboards and visualizations.
-**SharePoint**: As the backend data source for inventory storage.
+-**SharePoint**: As the backend data source for inventory storage.

 ## 📸 Screenshots
 **![Image Alt text](Images/sh1.jpg)**